 - Innovator – Started challenging status-quo and incremental innovation started at the edges.

-- Disruptor – The tangible impact of the innovation has been proven, started institutionalizing the sustainable.
+- Disruptor – The tangible impact of the innovation has been proven, started institutionalizing the sustainability.

 - Market leader – You are nailing it.